MoMEMta/Tutorials/README.md

 ```

 The following options are available when configuring the the build (when running `cmake ..`):
-- `-DMOMEMTA_INCLUDE_DIR=(path)`: Path to your installation of MoMEMta.
+- `-DMOMEMTA_INCLUDE_DIR=(path)`: Path to the `include` directory of your installation of MoMEMta.
+Use this if your version of MoMEMta was installed locally and not in your system directories
+- `-DMOMEMTA_LIBRARY=(path)`: Path to the shared library `libmomemta.so` of your installation of MoMEMta.
 Use this if your version of MoMEMta was installed locally and not in your system directories
 - `-DBOOST_ROOT=(path)`: Use specific Boost library installation

 ## Run